Below you will find two lists of the most common Plant Sale questions.

 Is there a limit to how many plants I can order?

-If you are interested in ordering a large volume of plants, please contact us for more information.
+If you are interested in ordering a larger volume of plants, please contact us, we can connect you with wholesale suppliers.

 When do I pick up my order?

-Plant pick-up will take place on Saturday, February 18th from 10am until 3pm.
+Plant pick-up takes place on Saturday, February 17th from 10am until 3pm.
 Your order will already be bagged up with the plants you selected.

 What if I am not available to pick up my plants?